TEMPO-VINE: A Multi-Temporal Sensor Fusion Dataset for Localization and Mapping in Vineyards: DATASET EVALUATION

 \subsection{SLAM results}

-To assess the SLAM performance of the proposed dataset, two state-of-the-art ROS2-compatible algorithms were evaluated: RTAB-Map \cite{rtabmap} for RGB-D data and Fast-LIO \cite{fastlio} for LiDAR data.
+To assess the SLAM performance of the proposed dataset, three state-of-the-art ROS2-compatible algorithms were evaluated: RTAB-Map \cite{rtabmap} for RGB-D data, Fast-LIO \cite{fastlio} and LIO-SAM \cite{liosam} for LiDAR data.
 Experiments were conducted using data from campaigns 02 (March) and 07 (July), covering different seasonal conditions and two vineyard training systems: trellis and pergola.
 Each sensor was tested in each condition, resulting in 12 experiments in total.
 Performance was evaluated against ground truth using Absolute Pose Error (APE, in meters) and Relative Pose Error (RPE), with RPE$_t$ representing translational error (in meters) and RPE$_r$ rotational error (unitless).
 APE values exceeding 4 meters were considered failures, indicating SLAM divergence.
-Fast-LIO with Livox data achieved the best overall performance, with only one failure in the summer trellis scenario.
+LIO-SAM obtained the most robust result overall, performing successfully in all seasons.
+However, the algorithm is compatible only with ring-organized data like Velodyne.
+Fast-LIO with Livox data achieved precise performace, only failing in the summer trellis scenario.
 With Velodyne, Fast-LIO performed well in the pergola but failed in the final rows of the trellis.
 In contrast, RTAB-Map consistently underperformed across all conditions, highlighting the challenges posed by the environment for RGB-D-based SLAM.
 Results are summarized in Table~\ref{tab:slam-eval} and Figure~\ref{fig:slam_results} shows the trajectories of the experiments from campaign 02.